user52/developer.snip.it/content/index.md

 # The Snip.It API

-The Snip.It API offers up the resources that make up the SnipI.It service.
+The Snip.It API offers up the resources that make up the Snip.It service.

 Please see the API Changelog for the latest changes and updates to the API.